LightersWang/Awesome-Active-Learning-for-Medical-Image-Analysis/README.md

 Currently, I am actively updating this repo.
 Newly published papers and missing papers of related topics will be added.

-If you have any questions or suggestions, feel free to create an issue in this repo or contact me through e-mail (hrwang20@fudan.edu.cn)
+**If you have any questions or suggestions, or if you think your paper fits the our framework and should be added in the survey, feel free to contact me through e-mail (hrwang20@fudan.edu.cn) or create an issue in this repo.**

-We also welcome contributions to this repo.
+We also welcome contributions to this repo for updating the paper list.
 Please submit a pull request if you want to contribute!

 ## To-do List